martinhaefner/simppl/README.md

 Services are typically instantiated and each instance will have its own instance name.
 For now, let's say the instance name was 'myEcho'.
-With this information provided in the constructor of the service instance, the dbus busname requested will be
+With this information provided in the constructor of the service instance, the dbus bus name requested will be

 ```
    test.EchoService.myEcho